-Typical breakfast in an Italian bar
+Typical Italian breakfast at an Italian bar

-A typical Italian breakfast at a bar can simply involve cappuccino and croissant.
-Depending on the bar offer, there is plenty of coffee you can order in Italy.
-Some of the alternative drinks you can find are cappuccino made with soy milk and regular coffee or ginseng coffee, several types of coffee, caffellatte which is milk with some coffee (if you ask for a “latte” you will be given a cup with only milk), marocchino and mocaccino (coffee with milk cream) and tea.
+A typical Italian breakfast at a bar can simply involve a cappuccino and croissant.
+Depending on the bar, there are plenty of types of coffee you can order in Italy.
+Some of the alternative drinks you can find are cappuccino made with soy milk and regular coffee or ginseng coffee, several types of coffee, caffellatte which is milk with some coffee (if you ask for a “latte” you will be given a cup with only milk), marocchino (coffee with milk and chocolate) and mocaccino (coffee with milk cream) and tea.

-How do you order breakfast in Italy?
-Usually, at a bar, you decide what to have, you pay first and then you head to the counter and order showing the receipt.
-At a coffee shop, you will usually grab a table so you can also pay at the end before leaving.
+Usually, you have a look at the offer, you decide what to have, you pay first and then you head to the counter and order showing the receipt.
+If you want to grab a table, a waiter often comes to take the order.
+In this case, when they bring you your breakfast, they also leave the receipt with which you can go pay at the cashier at the end.

 Traditional Italian home breakfast

 At home, Italians have the most diverse breakfasts.
-From porridge with or without fresh fruits to homemade pancakes and cakes to yoghurt, usually, Italians have also something to eat together with their morning coffee.
-A pretty common breakfast is also bread, often toasted, sometimes whole-grain, with a spread of butter and jam, preferably homemade with the seasonal fruit.
+From porridge with or without fresh fruits to homemade pancakes and cakes to yogurt, usually, Italians have also something to eat together with their morning coffee.
+A pretty common breakfast is also bread, often toasted, sometimes whole-grain, with a spread of butter and jam, preferably homemade with seasonal fruit.
 Some also buy specific Italian breakfast biscuits, especially for kids, that you can easily find in every supermarket.

 Some Italians like even savory breakfasts, and I’m one of them.
 I don’t eat much for breakfast because I feel like starting to eat gradually after hours of night fasting.
 But I still have a substantial first meal of the day and it’s usually savory, including a slice of toasted rye bread or regular whole-grain wheat bread with a cream made with miso and tahini or miso and peanut butter.

-On a traditional Italian breakfast, at home we also have coffee, sometimes espresso sometimes made with the moka pot, barley coffee, usually instant, or tea.
+On a traditional Italian breakfast, at home we also have coffee, sometimes espresso sometimes made with the Moka pot, barley coffee, usually instant, or tea.
 Kids usually have milk with either Orzoro (soluble barley coffee) or Nesquik (soluble chocolate) and Italian breakfast cookies.
 Supermarkets usually have entire shelves full of breakfast biscuits for all tastes and preferences.